-AI in CLM: Separating value from hype
+AI in CLM: separating value from hype

 Lately, AI has been dominating every conversation in the CLM space.
 That's a good thing but it can also be risky.
 In this quick guide to common AI topics in CLM, I've seen plenty of slides claiming "95% accuracy" but the truth is, these numbers usually come from carefully controlled in-distribution test sets where the inputs are predictable and the outputs are already known.
 If I know the answers in advance, I can adjust prompts and rules until I hit 95% as well.
 That doesn't mean the system will actually perform at that level when it's faced with your real contracts; your NDAs, MSAs, or DPAs that have their own quirks, formats, and edge cases.